brice-v/blue/README.md

             with the runtime included
             (bundle accepts a '-d' flag for debugging) eval    eval the given string
+	doc     print the help strings of all publicly accesible functions in the given filepath or module
-    help    prints this help message
+			note: the file/module will be evaluated to gather all functions - so any side effects may take place help    prints this help message
     version prints the current version